How it all began

 Michael Roach, one of thirteen children born to Ted and Sadie Roach of Washington, D.C., USA, sings and plays guitar in an East Coast style of blues that dates back to the 1920s.
 After spending several years learning directly from such well known figures as John Jackson, John Cephas and Jerry Ricks, Michael Roach has developed his own style and is now an exceptional performer.
 He interacts with his audience and entertains as he plays.

-Michael is the founder of the European Blues Association and currently serves as its Director of Development and Secretary.
-He is the Director, Guitar Instructor and Vocals Teacher for the annual Blues Week 2000 – 2017 program (a week of lectures, guitar, harmonica, piano/keyboards and vocals tuition) at Exeter University (2000/2004), the University of Northampton (2005/2013), the University of Worcester (2015), the University of Northampton (2016) and Hartpury College (2017).
+Michael is the founder of the European Blues Association and currently serves as the Chair.
+He is the Director, Guitar Instructor and Vocals Teacher for the annual Blues Week 2000 – 2020 program (a week of lectures, guitar, harmonica, piano/keyboards and vocals tuition) at Exeter University (2000/2004), the University of Northampton (2005/2013), the University of Worcester (2015), the University of Northampton (2016) and Hartpury College (2017/2020).
 Michael also presented ‘Deep Blue’, a three part series on blues music featured on BBC Radio 4 in March 2003.
 It is Michael’s communication skills together with his musicianship that has enabled him to bring about a greater understanding of blues music and the Black experience.